hearnderek/codewars/Swift/4_splitTheWork/readme.md

 /// This is a very compact and fast implementation I found in the solutions section.
 /// There were no comments, I have added them myself as an exercise in learning how this funciton works.
-/// This is limited by size of values it can handle. func splitlist(_ list: [Int]) -> ([Int], [Int]) {
+/// This is limited by size of values it can handle.
+/// POSSIBLE IMPROVEMENT: Use a dictionary instead of an array to save on space func splitlist(_ list: [Int]) -> ([Int], [Int]) {
     // handle 0 case
     guard list != [] else { return ([], []) }